GrinonBarrett/Taksidos/Placeholder Creature.md

 **Frail**: It cannot apply attribute bonuses to incapacitation saves.

-**Entwined Resistance**: If the yalai has no spell sickness, it gains a +6 bonus to saves against all magical spells and a +3 bonus to defense against magical attacks.
+**Entwined Resistance**: If the yalai has no spell sickness, it gains a +6 bonus to saves against all magical effects and a +3 bonus to defense against magical attacks.

 -----